falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 In order to abstract the complexity related with the low-level details of plugin development, the Falcosecurity organization provides a maintains SDKs to make the life of developers easier.
 Using an SDK is not mandatory but highly encouraged, and should be the way to go for almost all use cases.

 So far, only the [SDK for the Go language](https://github.com/falcosecurity/plugin-sdk-go) is production-ready.
-Please check the [Go SDK walkthough section](./go-sdk-walkthrough) for in-depth details.
+Please check the [Go SDK walkthrough section](/docs/plugins/go-sdk-walkthrough) for in-depth details.
 ### API Versioning

 The plugins API is versioned with a [semver](https://semver.org/)-style version string.
 The plugins framework checks the plugin's required api version by calling the `plugin_get_required_api_version` API function.
 In order for the framework to load the plugin, the major number of the plugin framework must match the major number in the version returned by `plugin_get_required_api_version`.
 Otherwise, the plugin is incompatible and will not be loaded.